kingsman142/CS7650-term-project/README.md

 1. cd into 'log_reg' directory - `cd log_reg`

-2. Run logistic regression if not done above - `python logistic_regression.py`
+2. Run logistic regression if not done above - `python3 logistic_regression.py`

-3. Now, run the command - `python error_analysis.py` to generate the error analysis plots in the `plots_error_analysis` folder.
+3. Now, run the command - `python3 error_analysis.py` to generate the error analysis plots in the `plots_error_analysis` folder.

 ## Steps to generate transformed SQuAD using saved logistic regression models

-1. First we parse squad json into csv for a more readable format, run the command from the parent directory- `python parse_squad_to_csv.py`.
+1. First we parse squad json into csv for a more readable format, run the command from the parent directory- `python3 parse_squad_to_csv.py`.
 This will generate train-v1.1.csv and dev-v1.1.csv in the squad_dataset folder.

 2. cd into 'log_reg' directory - `cd log_reg`

-3. Run the command - `python read_and_label_squad.py`.
+3. Run the command - `python3 read_and_label_squad.py`.
 This will use the saved logistic regression models to label squad.
 This will take ~5 minutes.

 3. The labeled csv will be generated in the `squad_labelled` folder, dev-v1.1_labeled.csv and train-v1.1_labeled.csv.